will1410/hopperdietzel/koha_notes/library_contact_sheet.md

 The jQuery element adds a search function to the search box so that, when you type a string into the search box, the rows in the table that do not contain that string will be hidden from the table.

-On my Koha this means that if I want the contact information for "Winchester Public Library," instead of scrolling to the bottom of the table, I can just type "Winchester" into the search box and the only row of the table I'll see are the rows that include the word "Winchester."
+On my Koha this means that if I want the contact information for "Winchester Public Library," instead of scrolling all the way to the bottom of the table, I can just type "Winchester" into the search box and the only rows of the table I'll see are the rows that include the word "Winchester."
+Clicking on the "Clear" button resets the table back to its full length.

+This search/filter function is based on code by Christopher Brannon available at [https://wiki.koha-community.org/wiki/JQuery_Library#Add_a_filter_to_the_patron_various_tables_in_staff_interface](https://wiki.koha-community.org/wiki/JQuery_Library#Add_a_filter_to_the_patron_various_tables_in_staff_interface)

 ## Conclusion